Periodontal (Gum) Disease Treatment – Spring Hill, TN

 • Warm and Friendly Dental Environment

-Found and treated in the early stage, gum disease can be thwarted before it gets out of control.
-Our dental hygienist will examine your gums and record important information during your cleaning visits.
-If she finds that you are prone to gum disease or have the condition, she’ll recommend treatment.
+If found and treated in the early stages, gum disease can be thwarted before it gets out of control.
 Most often, scaling, root planing, and antibiotic therapy during a “deep cleaning” appointment will effectively eliminate the infection.
-Then, we’ll monitor your gums at three-month recall visits until your gums return to their optimal health.
+From there, we can monitor your gums at three-month recall visits until your gums return to their optimal health.

 Scaling & Root Planing